shinokada/svelte-lib-helpers/README.md

 **exports**

-Automatically updates the exports field in your package.json by adding all Svelte files within the src/lib directory.
+The `exports` subcommand simplifies updating your package.json by adding or updating all Svelte files in src/lib.
+This enables efficient imports of individual components and reducing package size for developers.
-This allows your Svelte library to import component individually.

 **docs**